magento/merchdocs/src/sales/order-ship.md

    - To send the comment to the customer by email, select the **Notify Customer by Email** checkbox.

-   - To post the comment in the customer’s account, select the **Visible on Frontend** checkbox.
+   - To post the comment in the customer's account, select the **Visible on Frontend** checkbox.

 1. Click <span class="btn">Submit Comment</span>.